 A free screening of Tom Heinemann’s excellent documentary “Carbon Crooks” will take place on 12 November in Brussels.
 The screening is organised by the NGOs Corporate Europe Observatory, Carbon Trade Watch, FERN and Climaxi, and will be followed by discussion.

 The documentary is highly recommended.
 It looks in detail at fraud in the carbon markets since the Kyoto Protocol in 1997.
-If you’re not in Brussels, you can buy a copy here.
-If you are in Brussels, the screening will take place at 7 pm on 12 November 2013 in the Kamilou cafe, Mundo B, Rue d’Edimbourg 26.
+The screening will take place at 7 pm on 12 November 2013 in the Kamilou cafe, Mundo B, Rue d’Edimbourg 26.

 Meanwhile, more interviews from the documentary are now available in English.
 (Others are available, but only in Danish.)
 Here are some highlights – click on the links for the full interviews:

 Rob Wainwright, Director of Europol: “We saw in some cases – when loopholes were closed down by changing – for example – the charging mechanism for VAT – then suddenly there was a 90 % drop in the trading on those exchanges.”